juicedata/juicefs-csi-driver/docs/en/guide/juicefs-operator.md

 For multiple Workers, use `VolumeClaimTemplates` to create a separate PVC for each Worker, or use `worker.overwrite` to assign a different PVC to each node.

 `format` is only valid for block volumes and defaults to `false`.
-If the block device does not contain a recognizable file system, the Worker exits without modifying the device by default.
-When set to `true`, the Operator formats the device as ext4 if it detects neither a recognizable file system nor any other signature.
+If the block device does not contain a recognizable file system, the worker exits without modifying the device by default.
+When set to `true`, if the Operator does not detect a recognizable file system or other signatures, it formats the device as `ext4`.
 Signature detection cannot prove that a device is empty, so unrecognized data may still be erased.
 Enable this option only for a dedicated cache disk that you have confirmed can be erased.

 ### Specify different configurations for different nodes {#specify-different-configurations-for-different-nodes}